lilakk/BooookScore/README.md

 # Note

-- GPT-4 annotations for existing summaries will be uploaded soon after some reformatting.
+- GPT-4 and human annotations for existing summaries will be uploaded soon after some reformatting.
-- Files with intermediate summaries for incremental updating will be uploaded after some reformatting.

 # Cite